fedbiomed/fedbiomed/docs/user-guide/secagg/configuration.md

 # Secure Aggregation Configuration

 Secure aggregation is implemented in Fed-BioMed and can be activated or deactivated as an option through the configuration.
-Even if secure aggregation is not configured during the initial installation, Fed-BioMed still works as long as the researcher or node component does not activate it.
+Even if secure aggregation is not configured during the initial installation, Fed-BioMed still works as long as the researcher or node components don't use it.

 ## Activating, Deactivating and Forcing Secure Aggregation